Frost Heaving: The Grim Reality of the Frozen Northlands

 Insulated Concrete from Goodmanson Construction is the Ounce of Prevention that Saves you Long Term Costs on Frost Heaving

 We’ve been working in Minnesota since 1971, so we know a thing or two about frost heaving.
 We know how it happens, and we know the effects of it.
-Since we also do snow removal, we also know that frost heaving can cause chipping and gouges in your concrete as the heavy duty snow removal equipment strikes the break points in your concrete.
+Since we also do snow removal, we also know that frost heaving can cause chipping and gouges in your concrete.
 That’s where potholes start to happen and just get worse and worse over time.
 We know.
 We’ve seen it!

 Insulation and ground heating systems can significantly extend the life of your investment.
 We’ve found that putting in a layer of insulation underneath the concrete actually helps to prevent frost heaving from penetrating into the underlying soil and thus prevents the soil from freezing and expanding to the point where it pushes your concrete around.